CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Benchmark datasets error analysis

-The ray-traced scene coordinate label accuracy is further evaluated by verifying the camera pose computation.
+\textbf{Scene coordinate ray tracing accuracy.} The ray-traced scene coordinate label accuracy is further evaluated by verifying the camera pose computation.
 Table~\ref{tab:scene_coord_accuracy} demonstrates how well the generated coordinate maps correspond to the ground truth virtual camera viewpoints.
 The mean camera pose computation errors for the Urbanscape and Naturescape datasets are 0.11m, 0.06\textdegree, and 0.23m, 0.06\textdegree, respectively.
 We use the eight-times-downsampled scene coordinates in this evaluation, the same dataset used in the main paper's experiments.

+Table~\ref{tab:reproj_error} reports the reprojection error of the scene coordinates w.r.t. to the ground-truth camera viewpoints as in~\cite{jafarzadeh2021crowddriven}.
+The proposed benchmark datasets have consistently low error at the magnitude of one or two pixels in both scenes.
+The percentile errors are close to the mean or median errors and indicate that there are few occurrences far away from the central distribution.
+The full-size coordinate maps (without downsampling) are used in the reprojection error analysis.